AlinariC/PiBells/README.md

 - 🎵 Upload MP3, WAV, OGG or M4A files as bell sounds
 - 🔘 Create custom quick-play buttons
 - 🔄 Update the software from the admin page
+- 🔐 Password-protected web interface
+- 📈 Login banner displays the Pi's IP address
+- ⚙️ Works offline after installation

 ## Hardware
- - Raspberry Pi 4 Model B (4 GB+ recommended)
+- 🤖 Raspberry Pi 4 Model B (4 GB+ recommended)
-- microSD card (8 GB or larger) with Raspberry Pi OS
+- 💾 microSD card (8 GB or larger) with Raspberry Pi OS Lite (64-bit)
-- Network connection (Ethernet or Wi-Fi)
+- 🌐 Network connection (Ethernet or Wi-Fi)
+- 🔈 Optional Barix Exstreamer or local speaker

 ## Installation
 Run the install script on your Pi with `sudo`: